"In Nazimova, we have beauty, depth of emotionalism and art with such finesse that she stands alone."

 After selling her stake in the hotel, Nazimova returned to Broadway where she slowly faded away from the limelight.
 Her reputation as a star carried onward, but through the years leading up to World War II, her acting career faded and she became more focused on her private life.
 She appeared from time to time She eventually returned to the Garden of Allah Hotel and rented Villa 24, where she lived until her death in 1945.

 One more way that her legacy and story lives on is through Caswell-Massey's incredible perfume, created specifically for Nazimova in 1914 and introduced to the public in 2017 as MAREM.
-Available in a 50ml Bottle, a 15ml Travel Size, a beautiful Castile Soap, and as one of four fragrances in our Niche Discovery Set.
+Available in a 50ml Bottle, a 15ml Travel Size, a beautiful Castile Soap, a luxurious Body Cream, and as one of four fragrances in our Niche Discovery Set.